 How to Revive a Drooping Indoor Palm Tree

-To revive a drooping indoor palm, ensure the potting soil is evenly moist, mist the leaves to increase humidity and maintain a temperature range of between 65ºF to 75ºF (18ºC to 23ºC) and locate the palm in bright light and the leaves should recover.
+To revive a drooping indoor palm, ensure the potting soil is evenly moist, mist the leaves to increase humidity and maintain a temperature range of between 65ºF to 75ºF (18ºC to 23ºC), and locate the palm in bright light and the leaves should recover.

 - Mist the leaves every other day to increase the humidity.
-Indoor palm trees are all native to humid tropical climates, so misting the leaves regularly helps to create a humid micro-climate which emulates the palm’s native environment.
+Indoor palm trees are all native to humid tropical climates, so misting the leaves regularly helps to create a humid micro-climate that emulates the palm’s native environment.
 This slows down water loss from the leaves and alleviates the drought stress that has caused the drooping leaves.

-- If the soil feels dry, place the indoor palm in basin of water for 10 minutes, ensuring the root ball is submerged.
+- If the soil feels dry, place the indoor palm in a basin of water for 10 minutes, ensuring the root ball is submerged.
 Potting soil can often bake hard and become hydrophobic (repels water) if it has dried out, therefore it is best to soak the root ball for some time to ensure the water has absorbed properly.
 Water indoor palms every 7 days in Spring and Summer and every 10-14 days in Winter to ensure consistently moist soil and prevent drooping due to drought stress.

 - Indoor palms prefer a temperature range of 65ºF to 75ºF (18ºC to 23ºC) and 10 degrees cooler at night to prevent drooping.
-Keep your indoor palm tree away from sources of indoor heat and out of any direct air currents from air conditioning, forced air or draught areas which can sap moisture from the leaves and cause unfavorable temperature fluctuations.
+Keep your indoor palm tree away from sources of indoor heat and out of any direct air currents from air conditioning, forced air, or draught areas which can sap moisture from the leaves and cause unfavorable temperature fluctuations.

 Indoor palm trees usually recover well from drought stress and the drooping leaves should recover in the following days, as long as the conditions are adjusted to the preference of the indoor palm tree.

 - If the soil feels saturated then this is the reason for the drooping leaves.
-Feel the palm’s soil to a fingers depth and the soil at the bottom of the pot through the drainage holes in the base to detect whether the soil feels boggy, rather then just evenly moist.
+Feel the palm’s soil to a fingers depth and the soil at the bottom of the pot through the drainage holes in the base to detect whether the soil feels boggy, rather than just evenly moist.
 If the soil is draining slowly due to compaction, take the palm out of the pot and amend the soil with around 1/3 horticultural grit or perlite to increase drainage.

 - Scale back the watering.
 Only water indoor palms every 7 days during Spring and Summer with a good soak and every 10-14 days in Fall and Winter.
-This ensures the right balance of moisture and drainage, so that the roots can function properly which alleviates the stress that caused the leaves to droop.
+This ensures the right balance of moisture and drainage so that the roots can function properly which alleviates the stress that caused the leaves to droop.

-- Ensure the indoor palm is planted in a pot with drainage holes in the base and empty any saucers, trays and decorative pots of excess water to ensure that water can drain freely without pooling around the base of the pot (which causes the soil to remain saturated).
+- Ensure the indoor palm is planted in a pot with drainage holes in the base and empty any saucers, trays, and decorative pots of excess water to ensure that water can drain freely without pooling around the base of the pot (which causes the soil to remain saturated).

 Once you have improved the drainage conditions and water the indoor palm in a cycle that replicates the typical levels of moisture in the palm’s native environment then the palm should be able to recover from its drooping appearance.

-However if the indoor palm has drooping, yellowing or brown leaves then the root rot or fungal disease may be severe in which case it can be difficult to save the palm tree.
+However, if the indoor palm has drooping, yellowing, or brown leaves then the root rot or fungal disease may be severe in which case it can be difficult to save the palm tree.

-- The reason for a dying indoor palm tree is usually because of low humidity, dry soil and high temperatures which cause the leaves to turn brown with a drooping, dying appearance.
-Indoor palm trees are tropical plants that need humid conditions, evenly moist soil and temperatures between 65ºF and 75ºF to stay alive.
+- The reason for a dying indoor palm tree is usually because of low humidity, dry soil, and high temperatures which cause the leaves to turn brown with a drooping, dying appearance.
+Indoor palm trees are tropical plants that need humid conditions, evenly moist soil, and temperatures between 65ºF and 75ºF to stay alive.